All Episodes

 He's weak, he's frail, and he's a cognitive mess.

-Now he I I how embarrassing was this week.
+Now, how embarrassing was this week?

 I mean, that was pretty embarrassing.

-And Russia too.
+And Russia, too.

 I mean, Iran is basically laughing at us.

-I mean, these people are out there, they're ready to freeze and work all winter so that we can supply the American people with the oil for the Saudi Arabia of Natural Gas, as you said for the last 25 years, and instead we're gonna beg Russia and Venezuela and Iran and the Middle East.
+They're ready to freeze and work all winter so that we can supply the American people with the oil with the Saudi Arabia of natural gas, as you've said for the last 25 years.

 I mean, for people to think that it makes a difference whether we get the oil from that part of the world or this part of the world.